 Fiveable

-A major seventh chord consists of a root note, a major third interval above the root, a perfect fifth interval above the root, and a major seventh interval above the root.
+major seventh chord consists of a root note, a major third interval above the root, a perfect fifth interval above the root, and a major seventh interval above the root.
 It has a bright, happy sound and is often used to create a sense of resolution or closure in a piece of music.
-We might also write major as MM chords, since there is a major triad followed by a major third.
+We might also write major seventh chords as MM chords, since there is a major triad followed by a major third.

 Here is an example: